ardera/flutter-pi/README.md

   -d, --dimensions "width_mm,height_mm" The width & height of your display in
                              millimeters.
 Useful if your GPU doesn't provide valid physical dimensions for your display.
                              The physical dimensions of your display are used to calculate the flutter device-pixel-ratio, which
                              in turn basically "scales" the UI.

-  --no-text-input            Disable text input from the console.
+  --no-text-input            Disable text input.
-                             This means flutter-pi won't configure the console to raw/non-canonical mode.

   -h, --help                 Show this help and exit.